Everything is local home grown "organic/ sustainable/ permacultured/ biodynamic/ synergistically" as possible. We grow as much fermentables as we can.

 Dilly Carrots-to- be!

-Getting Grounded Getting into Deep Mulch Gardening!
+Getting into Deep Mulch Gardening!
 Prepping the carrot beds for spring seed planting.
 Only the very tops of these beds will be exposed for seed germination.
-All else is will be covered so no weeding!!!
+All else is will be covered so

 Here is the beginning of our first crop of cabbages